 DHS plays a role in identifying vulnerabilities to our nation’s economic security and collaborating to secure global systems.

 Since 9/11, DHS has significantly expanded its ability to track and disrupt terrorist and criminal financing.

-Document fraud and benefit fraud pose a severe threat to national security and public safety.
-They create vulnerabilities that may enable terrorists, criminals and illegal aliens to gain entry to and remain in the United States.
+Document and benefit fraud pose a severe threat to national security and public safety.
+They create vulnerabilities that may enable terrorists, criminals and illegal aliens to gain entry, solicit employment and ultimately remain in the United States.

 Intellectual property rights theft is not a victimless crime.
-It threatens U.S. businesses and robs hard-working Americans of their jobs, which negatively impacts the economy.
-It can also pose serious health and safety risks to consumers, and oftentimes, it fuels global organized crime.
+It threatens U.S. businesses, and robs hard-working Americans of their jobs, which negatively impacts the economy.
+Counterfeit, adulterated and substandard goods can also pose public health and safety risks for consumers.

 Trade-based money laundering (TBML) is the process of disguising criminal proceeds through trade to legitimize their illicit origins.